Participants in Operation Enduring Freedom: Denmark

-Since 2002 the number of ground forces committed by the Danish army has been steadily increased from 50 to 750 soldiers and support staff.
+Since 2002 the number of ground forces committed by the Danish army was steadily increased from 50 to 750 soldiers and support staff.
 These forces include a tank platoon with three Leopard 2 model 2A5DK tanks.
 The majority of the Danish forces are deployed in the Helmand Province operating in the Gerishk District as part of the ISAF force under UK command.
-The Danish forces have suffered substantial casualties including 43 deaths up till January, 2013.
+The Danish forces suffered substantial casualties including 43 deaths up till January, 2013.
 This is currently the highest level of casualties compared to the contribution size.

 Additionally Danish Jægerkorpset special forces have been deployed at various times – including a substantial number in 2002.
 In 2002, a tri-national detachment known as the European Participating Air Forces of 18 Danish, Netherlands and Norwegian F-16 ground attack/fighter aircraft deployed to Manas in Kyrgyzstan to support operations in Afghanistan.
 Denmark contributed 6 F-16 aircraft.

 Lars Løkke Rasmussen, prime minister of Denmark (2009-2011), said his country's commitment depended on whether Afghanistan's 7 November presidential runoff produced a credible leader (the run off was cancelled).

 Egypt

 Egyptian Field Hospital at Bagram: Egypt opened an Egyptian Field Hospital at Bagram in 2003.
 The hospital treated more than 7,000 Afghans per month.
 Treatment is provided free of charge.
-31 percent of the hospital's patients are children.
+31 percent of the hospital's patients were children.
 Egypt offered the use of its airspace.